ringcentral/ringcentral-api-docs/docs/getting-started/using-sandbox.md

 * **Enhanced change control**.
 Developers are free to create and develop applications in sandbox without fear of interfering with applications safely running in our production environment.
 This is especially important for our HIPAA-compliant customers.
 * **Cost savings**.
 API calls to our sandbox environment are not metered, or count against any allottments your account may be limited by.
 * **Improved compliance**.
 By requiring developers to apply for access to production, we can put in place steps to reduce the risk of developers unknowingly violating our company's EULA or TOS.

-Finally, to protect the integrity of our highly-available and SLA-backed production environment, we require all apps to undergo a variety of tests and reviews in sandbox before being granted access to production.
-Therefore, developing your app in our sandbox environment is also a strict requirement for gaining access to production.

 ??? hint "Understanding basic sandbox terminology"
     * The "sandbox environment" refers to the entire sandbox ecosystem in which developers from different companies are all developing their own applications.